lambdaclass/zksync_era_precompiles/README.md

 DISCLAIMER: This implementation is still being developed and has not been reviewed or audited.
 Use at your own risk.

 This is a precompile library implemented in Yul to speedup arithmetic operations of elliptic curves.
+In the next weeks we will add more optimizations and benchmarks.

 ## Precompiles